 If you do this math with a $500 balance for the first 15 days and a $0 balance for the last 15 days, you end up with an average daily balance of $250.

-To calculate your interest fees for the month, your credit card issuer multiplies the average daily balance by the number of days by that daily rate of 0.0493%.
-In this example, when we multiply $250 x 30 x 0.0493%, the interest charge ends up being $3.70.
+To calculate your interest fees for the month, your credit card issuer multiplies the average daily balance by the number of days by that daily rate.
+We’ll assume the same 0.0438% daily rate from the previous example.
+In this example, when we multiply $250 x 30 x 0.0438%, the interest charge ends up being $3.29.

-Notice how in this example your balance is $0 at the end of the billing cycle, which makes it looks like you’ve paid off all your debt, but you still had a $3.70 interest charge.
+Notice how in this example you owe $3.29 at the end of the billing cycle, even though it seems like you paid off all your debt on the 16th day of the month.
 This is residual interest.
 We’ll discuss this more in a moment.

 Adjusted Balance Method